You Are Not Starting Over

 Legal Descriptions 5% 5

-If Brokerage Activities and Contracts both show as below passing, Brokerage gets priority.
-It carries nearly twice the weight.
+If Brokerage Activities and Contracts are both weak, they both deserve priority.
 The full 19-topic breakdown shows the exact weight for every area.

 Step 2: Assign Days by Weight